pantzed/energy-live/README.md

 * Deployment Method: Surge

 ### Feature List
-* Input a specific energy meter
+* ~~Input a specific energy meter~~
-* Display numerical data in a table
+* ~~Display numerical data in a table~~
-* Bar graph showing value for each measurement point
+* ~~Bar graph showing value for each measurement point~~
 * Mobile friendly/Responsive design
+* Merge scripts for historical and real-time displays
+* Use local storage object for saving favorite devices
+* Load most recently visited device when returning to the page
+* Replace Skeleton with Bootstrap 4
+* Deploy with heroku